Search the economic databases

 - The Italian National Institute of Statistics (ISTAT) publishes the bulk of its publications and statistical research about Italy, including national and regional economic information, on its website.
 Other websites concerning specific issues, such as I.Stat, contain more than 11,000 sets of historical data on short-term indicators dealing with industry and services (free registration).
 There is also Demo-Geodemo, which provides more recent official data on the populations living in Italian municipalities, taken from surveys in the General Register Offices.

-- Economic statistics concerning the banking system; interest rates, exchange rates, money supplies, payment balances, and public finance, are available on the Bank of Italy’s informative public platform.
+- Economic statistics concerning the banking system; interest rates, exchange rates, money supplies, payment balances, and public finance, are available on the Bank of Italy’s statistical database.

 - Economic statistics concerning the labor market are processed and published on the INPS (i.e. the National Social Security Administration) page.

-- Economic statistics concerning the productive process and commerce are published on the Confcommercio and Unioncamere (both of which are Italian Trade Confederations) pages.
+- Economic statistics concerning the productive process and commerce are published on the Unioncamere (which is an Italian Trade Confederation) page.